fairDataSociety/blossom/README.md

 To load the extension in Chrome browser:

 - Open a new tab, type `chrome://extensions` in address bar and go to that page
+- Enable development mode in the top right corner
 - Click on the `Load unpacked` button and select the `dist` folder
 - The extension should appear in the list of installed extensions